openforcefield/openforcefield.org/content/manual/_index.md

 ## Community > FAQ
 Standard page with all the FAQ
 {{< br >}}{{< br >}}
-## Community > Forum
+## Community > Discussions
-The forum should be coming at a later stage
+The place to ask questions about using OpenFF force fields and software.
 {{< br >}}{{< br >}}
 ## Community > News / Science Updates
 The news page has separate header settings: